modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

     facial_expressions_port=facial_expressions_port, _mware=facial_expressions_mware)
 ```

 Where the prediction dictionary is transmitted over the middleware and returned as `prediction` from the method call.
 Now, any template called from another instance of the same application or any other application subscribed to the specified port/topic on the same middleware within the network should be able to receive the prediction dictionary.
-This allows the robot or any controller to receive the values predicted by the model at any step in time, as long as the model ESR9 is running.
+This allows the robot or any application manager to receive the values predicted by the model at any step in time, as long as the model ESR9 is running.

 ## Pre-requisites: